fluent/fluent-bit-docs/installation/linux/amazon-linux.md

 ## Single line install

 A simple installation script is provided to be used for most Linux targets.
 This will always install the most recent version released.

 ```bash
 curl https://raw.githubusercontent.com/fluent/fluent-bit/master/install.sh | sh
 ```

-If this fails or for more details on the installation then please refer to the specific sections below.
+This is purely a convenience helper and should always be validated prior to use.
+The recommended secure deployment approach is to follow the instructions below.

 ## Configure Yum